sorbcal/ai2d/README.md

 ### Event Interaction
 - **Click/Tap** on any event to view detailed information
 - **ESC** - Close event detail popup or instruction popup

-These shortcuts make it easy to navigate through the calendar without using the mouse, providing a more efficient user experience.

 ## License
 This project is open source and available under the [MIT License](LICENSE).